dfelinto/blender-manual/manual/scene_layout/object/editing/transform/control/precision.rst

 .. note:: Snapping modes

-   Note that if you have a :ref:`Snap Element <transform-snap-element>` option enabled, holding :kbd:`Ctrl` will cause the selection to snap to the nearest element.
+   Note that when you are :ref:`Snapping To <bpy.types.ToolSettings.snap_elements` something other than *Increment*, holding :kbd:`Ctrl` will cause the selection to snap to that nearest element.

    Read more about :doc:`snapping </editors/3dview/controls/snapping>`.